KoreanTUG/lshort-ko/README.md

 ## How to build

 For Hangul characters, `lshort-ko` uses the KoPubWorld font which is not redistributable.
-To compile the document from source code, you need to install the KoPubWorld truetype font (from [kopub website](http://www.kopus.org/biz/electronic/font.aspx)) by yourself.
-Otherwise  comment the lines for font setting in `kopubworldfont.sty` manually, and the result PDF file contains UnFonts shipped in the TeXLive distribution.
+To compile the document from the source code, you need to install the KoPubWorld truetype font (from [kopub website](http://www.kopus.org/biz/electronic/font.aspx)) by yourself.
+Otherwise comment out the lines for font setting in `kopubworldfont.sty` manually, and the resulting PDF file will contain UnFonts shipped in the TeXLive distribution.

 ### macOS/Linux